 Driving long distances

 Plan your journey if you are going to be driving long distances.
-Remember to get plenty of rest the night before a long trip.
+Get at least 7.5 hours sleep the night before.
 You should not be driving if you feel tired.
-After driving for long periods, you should swap drivers where possible, stop for a break or coffee or pullover for 20-minute nap.
+When driving, take a break every two hours and if possible, swap drivers.

 Burning The Candle At Both Ends